-White Oak got its start in about 1895 as a small settlement north of the present-day site but moved later to its present location after Theodore Jones, an early merchant, and Charley Brown built stockyards and invited the people at the earlier site to join them.
+White Oak started in about 1895 as a small settlement north of the present-day site but moved later to its present location after Theodore Jones, an early merchant, and Charley Brown built stockyards and invited the people at the earlier site to join them.
 A post office was established on October 31, 1898.
 The town was named for the many white oak trees in the area.

 The Frisco Railroad built a spur at the site, and for the next 50 years, White Oak was a major shipping center for cattle.
-The railroad built stock pens and a large pasture nearby was made available for cattle to be held before shipping to Kansas City or St. Joseph, Missouri.
-The shipping of hay was also a thriving business during these years and several haybarns were situated along the railroad tracks.
+The railroad built stock pens, and a large pasture nearby was made available for cattle to be held before shipping to Kansas City or St. Joseph, Missouri.
+The shipping of hay was also a thriving business during these years, and several haybarns were situated along the railroad tracks.

-Route 66 passed through the town in 1926 bringing some prosperity to the community.
+Route 66 passed through the town in 1926, bringing some prosperity to the community.
 By 1935, the community boasted just two stores — the O.M.
 Haynes General Store and George Vogel’s Hay and Feed Store.
-Mr. Haynes operated his general store for over 50 years before retiring in the 1960s, at which time, the store closed.
+Mr. Haynes operated his general store for over 50 years before retiring in the 1960s, at which time the store closed.

-After World War II, the roads were improved and the trucking industry took business away from the railroad.
-Soon, railroad passenger service was discontinued and the cattle shoots and loading pens were removed.
+After World War II, the roads were improved, and the trucking industry took business away from the railroad.
+Soon, railroad passenger service was discontinued, and the cattle shoots and loading pens were removed.
 Unfortunately, even the original depot no longer stands.

 In 1946, when Jack D. Rittenhouse published his Guide Book to Highway 66, he described White Oak as “a small hamlet with a couple of gas stations and groceries, plus a school and a few homes.
-No cafes, garages, courts or other accommodations here.”
+No cafes, garages, courts, or other accommodations here.”

-Today, White Oak continues on in a very small way.
+Today, White Oak continues in a very small way.
 It is unincorporated but still supports a grade school, a convenience store, an active church, and several homes.